 Young Legal Aid Lawyers (YLAL) is a group of lawyers who are committed to practising in those areas of law, both criminal and civil, that have traditionally been publicly funded.
 YLAL members include students, paralegals, trainee solicitors, pupil barristers and qualified junior lawyers based throughout England and Wales.
 We believe that the provision of good quality publicly funded legal help is essential to protecting the interests of the vulnerable in society and upholding the rule of law.

 - To campaign for a sustainable legal aid system which provides good quality legal help to those who could not otherwise afford to pay for it.

 - To increase social mobility and diversity within the legal aid sector.

 - To promote the interests of new entrants and junior lawyers and provide a network for likeminded people beginning their careers in the legal aid sector.

 YLAL has a committee that steers our work.
 Members can play a full role in helping to achieve YLAL’s objectives by joining sub-groups that focus on a particular aim or task.
 We hold regular meetings each month in London.
-We also have meetings in Bristol, Kent, Liverpool, Sheffield and Manchester so that members can discuss YLAL’s latest work.
+We also have meetings in Birmingham, Bristol, Kent, Liverpool, Manchester and Sheffield so that members can discuss YLAL’s latest work.
 For those who can’t make the meetings, minutes are sent out shortly afterwards to keep members updated.